MH Wilds

 Hold

-The Slinger can be quick fired even while your weapon is drawn.
-Remember to make use of this Slinger feature when you find yourself in situations that need it.
+You can shoot the Slinger quickly even while your weapon is drawn.
+Remember to make use of this Slinger feature when you need to use it during battle.

 Enable the Slinger Auto-load Option